Ah, Halloween. I need a peanut-free Halloween party for my preschooler, please!

 Did you know that 1 in every 13 children have a food allergy, and a grain of sand amount of peanut could put some children into anaphylactic shock?

 Cheers to a reinvented, stylish, peanut-free, Preschool party that will entertain your preschooler so well that they will go home and nap. – I made that last part up.
 But we can all hope…

 The excellent news is that going peanut-free offers a large variety of new food products!

 There are many peanut-free brands in stores that we are so happy to discover.
-Continue reading to see which brands we chose to use, and how we incorporated them into our Peanut-free Halloween theme.

-Whether it is providing snacks for a school party, or having one at home, here is how you can throw your preschooler (or your peanut-allergy buddy) the most adorable, fun-loving, PEANUT-FREE, Halloween Party.
+Whether it is providing snacks for a school party, or having one at home, here is how you can throw your preschooler (or your peanut-allergy buddy) the most adorable, fun-loving, PEANUT-FREE Halloween Party.

-The Halloween Decorations:
+The Peanut-Free Halloween Decorations

 For this party, I teamed up with two incredible Etsy shops.
 You can find the links to their shop on their shop names.

 One Tiny Heart gifted us our Happy Halloween Banner with teal pumpkin for the Teal Pumpkin Project.